maish79/hangman-game/README.md

     - This is the main feature of the program.
 The user is met with a graphic displaying the hangman.
     - The player is promtped with underscores ( _ ) to let them know how many letters are in the word.
     - The player can enter letters until they either get the word correct or run out of lives.
-    - if the player gets the correct letter the letter is added to the underscore.
+    - If the player gets the correct letter the letter is added to the underscore.

 ![Right Guess](assets/images/right-guess.png)